Baltasar, narrative short, 2021 (image by Daniel Vergara)

 Mata Morocco, multimedia, 2018 (image by Ángels Melange)

-Brietta Hague is an Australian screenwriter and film director.
+Brietta Hague is an Australian screenwriter and director with a background in both narrative and documentary filmmaking.

-Brietta’s debut drama Baltasar, which she wrote, directed and shot in Spain, premiered at the 2021 Melbourne International Film Festival where it won the Film Victoria Erwin Rado award for best short film.
+Brietta’s debut narrative film Baltasar, which she wrote, directed and shot in Spain, premiered at the 2021 Melbourne International Film Festival where it won the Film Victoria Erwin Rado award for best short film.

 The film, which portrayed a day in the life of a Senegalese migrant in Barcelona, was named best film and best screenplay at the St Kilda film festival which also named Brietta best director.